d0tTino/UME/docs/ARCHITECTURE_OVERVIEW.md

 `UME_VECTOR_USE_GPU=true` transfers the index to GPU memory.
 Benchmarks with 100k vectors on an RTX 4080 show roughly a **5x** reduction in query latency compared to CPU search (see [Vector Store Benchmark](VECTOR_BENCHMARKS.md)).

+## Projection Engine Service

+The projection engine runs continuously as a consumer of `ume-clean-events`.
+Each event is parsed and applied to the graph through the adapter, keeping the persistent graph and vector store in sync with the event log.

 ## Component Interactions